Cybersecurity awareness: protecting your data from breaches

 Key reasons to prioritize cybersecurity:

-• Financial Protection: Breaches can cost millions in damages.
+• Financial Safety: Data breaches can cost millions in recovery and fines.

-• Regulatory Compliance: Many industries require strict data protection measures.
+• Legal Compliance: Many industries require strict data security measures.

 Phishing Attacks

-Phishing involves fraudulent emails or messages designed to trick users into revealing sensitive information.
-Always verify sender addresses and avoid clicking suspicious links.
+Fraudulent emails or messages trick users into sharing passwords or financial details.
+Always check sender addresses and avoid clicking suspicious links.

 Malware and Ransomware